fluescher/cascld-kubernetes/03-networking-load-balancing/readme.md

 Now change the type of the created service (you need to delete it to change the type: `kubectl delete svc auction`).
 Compare the output of the name resolution `nslookup auction`

 1. Change the service type to NodePort.
 What changes?
+Can you access your service from outside?
 2. Add the clusterIP: None to your service definition.
 What happened now?
-On which port do you reach the webapp now?
+On which port do you reach the service now?

 ## 3. Add redis service

-Now configure another service and replace the ip of the redis port in the web app descriptor.
+Now configure another service for our redis pod and replace the ip of the redis port in the web app descriptor.